savantly-net/sprout-boot-controller/README.md

 # sprout-spring-boot-starter

-Opinionated auto-configuration library that constructs a "single page application" [SPA] framework for your custom app.
+Opinionated auto-configuration library that constructs a "single page application" [SPA] framework for your custom spring-boot app.

 ## Installation
 Include the artifact in your Spring-Boot project -